Eating

 A word about feet

-If you enter a religious building or someone’s home, you will be expected to remove your shoes.
-If you’re also wearing socks, it is normally acceptable to keep these on.
+For example, if you enter a religious building or someone’s home, you'll be expected to remove your shoes.
+If you’re also wearing socks, it's normally acceptable to keep them on.

 You may also come across shops with a pile of shoes outside.
 In this case, you should also take your shoes off and leave them at the door.

-You should never point the soles of your feet at a person, as this is considered very offensive (as is the case across most of Asia).
+You should never point the soles of your feet at a person, as this is considered very offensive (this is the case across most of Asia).

 Any accidental contact with someone’s foot should be immediately followed by an apology.